Yi Happy Holiday Savings: Get a 4K action camera, a 360° camera, and more for up to 50% off [Featured Deal]

 First is the Yi 4K+ Action Camera, pictured above.
 It's $159.99 on Amazon right now, which is $60 off the original price.
 This is a full-blown outdoor action camera, capable of recording at 4K 60FPS with its 155-degree wide-angle lens.
 The camera also features electronic image stabilization, voice control, RAW support, and even a USB Type-C port for charging.

-Next, the Yi 2.7K Ultra Dash Cam is currently $49.99 on Amazon — a 47% discount from the original price.
+Next, the Yi 2.7K Ultra Dash Cam (update: now sold out) is currently $49.99 on Amazon — a 47% discount from the original price.
 As the name implies, this records video at a crisp 2.7K resolution, with a 140-degree wide-angle lens.
 If you ever get into an accident, the 3-axis gravity sensor instantly saves the footage, so you don't have to worry about losing important video.

 Next is the Yi 360-degree VR camera, currently on sale for $184.50 (50% off).
 You can record in 5.7k at 30FPS, or 4K at 30FPS.
 In either case, the dual 220-degree cameras provide a clear picture of your surroundings.
 You can transfer video to your phone using the Yi 360 app.